AyomideOlumideAttah/MIT_iQuHACK_Gaussian_State_Preparation/README.md

 import classiq
 # classiq.authenticate()  # Uncomment to authenticate
 ```
+---
 ## Running the Code

 Run the Jupyter Notebook to execute the Gaussian state preparation algorithm.
 The implementation initializes and prepares the quantum system in a Gaussian state within the specified interval.

+---

+### Setting Up the Environment

+This project includes a `requirements.txt` file that lists all the Python packages and their versions used in this project.
+You can use this file to recreate the exact environment required to run the code.

+---
 ## License

 This project is intended for educational and research purposes.
 Please ensure compliance with any relevant licensing agreements for the Classiq SDK.